Mailing List Management

 - Approximate number of list recipients

-- Group display name (i.e. Columbia Checkers Club) and email address (i.e. email@example.com)
+- Group name (i.e. Columbia Checkers Club) and email address (i.e. firstname.lastname@example.org); must be at least four characters long

 - Purpose of the mailing list